 All the best,

-Have you tried dog training classes that just don’t seem to work for your dog?
+Have you been told your dog isn’t trainable because food treats don’t seem to work as a motivator?
 We get calls all the time with dog owners telling us this very thing.
-Sean McDaniel offers a different approach than many other dog trainers.
-The Dog’s Way DVD Training Course is a step-by-step solution for behavior problems.
-Progress through the DVDs at your own pace and in the comfort of your own home.
-Watch Sean as he works through problems with real dogs, and learn from their mistakes and challenges as you go.
+Sean McDaniel offers an option for those sorts of dogs.
+The Dog’s Way Online Video Training Course is a step-by-step solution for dogs that aren’t food motivated enough to go through treat-based training.
+Progress through the online video course at your own pace and in the comfort of your own home.
+Watch Sean as he works through problems and progressions with real dogs and their owners and learn from their mistakes and challenges as you go.

-To learn more about The Dog’s Way Training DVDs or to order the video course and get started training your dog, click the button below or CLICK HERE to contact Sean!
+To learn more about The Dog’s Way Training Online Video Training Course or to register for the course, click the button below or CLICK HERE to contact Sean!